calebmsword/cpp-notes/value category.md

     // `t.get_three` is an lvalue since it is static member acess std::cout << &t.get_three << "\n";

-    // `get_number` is an lvalue but overloaded functions cannot be given to `&` operator
+    // throws--`get_number` is an lvalue but overloaded functions cannot be given to `&` operator
     // std::cout << &get_number << "\n";

-    // `t.get_number` is an lvalue but overloaded static methods cannot be given to `&` operator
+    // throws--`t.get_number` is an lvalue but overloaded static methods cannot be given to `&` operator
     // std::cout << &t.get_number << "\n";

+    // throws--`3` is an rvalue
+    // std::cout << &3 << "\n";
 }
 ```

-Here are some examples of the most common lvalues and rvalues: (it should be understood that these apply to default, built-in behaviors of C++ operators.
-Operator overloading can completely override any of the following facts.)
+Here are some examples of the most common lvalues and rvalues.
+It should be understood that these apply to default, built-in behaviors of C++ operators.
+While I will not discuss the specifics of operator overloading in this document, it must be understood that *operator overloading can completely override any of the following facts*!
+(If you encounter some behavior that unexpectedly defies any of the following, it is likely that you either have an operator overload hiding somewhere in your project, or a class you defined was given an implicit operator overload that you did not account for.)

 Common lvalues:
  - names of variables (or functions, templates, data members)